leomcelroy/cad-in-1-hour/README.md

 In 1974 Ian and three colleagues (including Charles Lang and Alan Grayer) created the company Shape Data Ltd to commercialize the CAD groups research.
 Ian joined Shape Data full time in 1980.
-In 1978 the company released Romulus the world's first commercial solid modelling kernel.
+In 1978 the company released Romulus the world's first commercial solid modeling kernel.

 In 1986 Ian and two other founders left to start Three-Space Ltd.
 Three-Space Ltd. created ACIS (Alan, Charles, Ian's System)